Latin American soccer fans cheer FIFA corruption sweep

 The news from Switzerland came at a bad time for Latin American football federations: their showpiece tournament, the Copa America, starts in Chile on June 11.

-Brazil's soccer body, the CBF, whose new headquarters was inaugurated last year bearing Marin's name, said, however, it would "completely support" any investigation.

-"I don't think it will affect the development of the (Copa America) tournament, but it will cause noise off the pitch ... this is not a minor thing," Harold Mayne-Nicholls, ex-head of Chilean soccer and a Blatter critic, told local radio.

-Brazilian President Dilma Rousseff said investigations should help make local soccer more professional, and Costa Rica announced its own investigation.
+Brazilian President Dilma Rousseff said investigations should help make local soccer more professional, Costa Rica announced its own investigation, and Bolivian President Evo Morales said FIFA heads should live for soccer, not for enriching themselves.

 "He has got to go, he needs a red card," said Juan Escobedo Martinez, 75, a Mexico City taco seller.